 Associate Director: Jill Townley

 International Student and Scholar Services staff work with admitted international students, visiting scholars, and international faculty.
 The office is a central source of information on the services and programs available to these groups.
-The staff work closely with sponsoring agencies, diplomatic missions, and other government agencies to resolve academic, financial, immigration and adjustment issues.
+The office works closely with sponsoring agencies, diplomatic missions, and other government agencies to resolve academic, financial, immigration and adjustment issues.

 Services and programs offered to international students, scholars and faculty include:

-• Intensive orientation programs for all incoming international students and faculty.
+- An intensive orientation program for all incoming international students and faculty.